 In July 2005, we announced our decision to divest our Capital Equipment Business segment.
 We have decided to divest this business segment based on the fact that market conditions for our Capital Equipment Business segment have been such that this business has not met our expectations, and because we have made a decision to focus resources on our Apparatus and Instrumentation Business segment.
 We cannot assure you that we will be able to complete the divestiture of our Capital Equipment Business segment on favorable terms, or at all.
 If we are unable to divest our Capital Equipment Business for more than current carrying value, we will record a loss in connection with the sale that could be significant.
 If we are unable to sell our Capital Equipment Business segment at all, we will be required to alter our current business strategy to determine how to proceed with this business segment.
 As a result, we may be required to engage in further restructuring activities or cease operating some or all of this business segment and liquidate its assets.
 In either case, we may incur additional expenses and additional asset impairments and management's attention may be diverted from our current business strategy.
-Additionally, under the current terms of our existing credit facility, if a sale has not been completed by March 31, 2007 we will be required to obtain consent from our lenders upon the sale of our Capital Equipment Business segment.
-If we are unable to obtain this consent, the sale of our Capital Equipment Business segment will trigger a default under the credit facility whereby our lenders could accelerate all of our outstanding indebtedness and terminate our credit facility.
-As of December 31, 2006, we had \$3.0 million outstanding under our credit facility.
-As a result of any of these events, our ability to implement our business strategy and our financial condition and results of operations may be materially adversely affected.
+Additionally, under the current terms of our existing credit facility, if a sale has not been completed by March 31, 2007 we will be required to obtain consent from our lenders upon the sale of our Capital Equipment Business segment will trigger a default under the credit facility whereby our lenders could accelerate all of our outstanding indebtedness and terminate our credit facility.
+As of December 31, 2006, we had \$3.0 million outstanding under our credit facility adversely affected.